 In 2020, Maine transitioned from holding a caucus to a primary system presidential preference elections.
 In order to participate, existing Maine voters who have previously been registered with another party must make sure they are affiliated with their party of choice fifteen days before the election.

 New voters and those previously unaffiliated may register to vote and declare their party up to the election day, including in person at the polling location.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-You can vote in person at your municipal clerk’s office from Feb.
-2nd to March 2nd at 8 p.m., using an absentee ballot.
+You can vote in-person at your municipal clerk’s office from Oct.
+12th-29th for the general election, using an absentee ballot.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Feb.
+To vote absentee-by-mail, first you’ll need to apply for an absentee ballot no later than Oct.
 29th.
 Then, when you complete your absentee ballot, it must be received by election day.